-In municipalities with one polling place and one set of results, the election inspectors act as the municipal board of canvassers on election night.
+In municipalities with one polling place and one set of results, when there are municipal offices or referenda on the ballot, the election inspectors act as the municipal board of canvassers on election night.
 They complete the canvass statement, certify the municipal election results and officially determine the winners.